Michelle and Troy are in tough financial times.

 He recommends they not make similar moves without fully understanding all the consequences.

-With money so tight, the couple’s primary focus should be making their normal month-to-month bills, such as the mortgage and property taxes, as the top priority.
+With money so tight, the couple’s focus should be meeting their normal month-to-month bills, such as the mortgage and property taxes, as the top priority.
 They want to make sure they don’t get behind on any bills or incur credit card debt at high interest rates.

 “This should go before saving additional monies for retirement and before paying for college,” Cocco said.